-YarcData uRiKA Graph Appliance.
-Our YarcData business focuses on providing solutions to the Big Data market by extending our supercomputing platform to graph analytics problems.
-The YarcData uRiKA graph appliance solution includes scalable massively multithreaded processors with a massive shared memory architecture that is ideally suited for tasks such as research discovery, pattern matching, complex searches, scenario development, behavioral prediction, anomaly identification and graph analysis.
+YarcData's Urika graph appliance for real-time data discovery.
+Our YarcData division focuses on providing powerful appliances to the big data analytics market by extending our supercomputing platform to graph analytics problems.
+Our initial appliance offering from YarcData, Urika, includes scalable massively multithreaded processors with a massive shared memory architecture that is ideally suited for tasks such as research discovery, pattern matching, complex searches, scenario development, behavioral prediction, anomaly identification and graph analysis.
 This system is purpose-built for parallel applications that are dynamically changing, require random access to a large shared memory and typically do not run well on conventional systems.
 This system is ideal for massive unstructured and irregular data mining problems.
 The design is based on a Cray compute infrastructure but utilizes custom Cray Threadstorm processors developed for massively multithreaded processing.
-A single Cray Threadstorm processor in the system.
-The uRiKA system complements an existing data warehouse or Hadoop cluster by offloading graph workloads and interoperating within the existing analytics workflow.
-Subscription pricing for on-premise deployment of the appliance eases the adoption of the uRiKA system into existing IT environments.
+A single Cray Threadstorm processor can sustain 128 simultaneous threads and is connected to memory that is globally accessible by any other Cray Threadstorm processor in the system.
+The Urika system complements an existing data warehouse or Hadoop cluster by offloading graph workloads and interoperating within the existing analytics workflow.
+Subscription pricing is offered for on-premise deployment of the appliance which eases the adoption of the Urika system into existing IT environments.